-Do not proceed with turning on your chiller until a qualified technician has completed the required section of the "Field Commissioning Checklist" located on pages 44, 45 & 46 at the back of this booklet.
-Failure to follow the recommended commissioning could result in chiller damage, void your factory warranty and/or cause possible injury.
+Do not proceed with turning on your chiller until a qualified technician has completed the required sections of the Factory Commissioning Checklist located towards the back of this booklet.
+Failure to follow recommended commissioning can result in chiller damage, void your factory warranty, and in some cases cause injury.

-PRIOR TO COMMISSIONING...
-YOU MUST ACTIVATE YOUR CHILLER'S WARRANTY.
+PRIOR TO COMMISSIONING, YOU MUST ACTIVATE YOUR CHILLER'S WARRANTY.
+YOU CAN DO THIS BY CALLING 877-988-5464 OR GOING TO OUR WEBSITE AT: